guomics-lab/DDA-BERT/software/README.md

 #### Step1: Download

-Download the latest DDA-BERT portable executable and accompanying test files from the official release page.
+Download the latest DDA-BERT portable executable and accompanying test files from the official release page at [https://guomics.com/software/DDA-BERT](https://guomics.com/software/DDA-BERT/downloads.html).

-You can download the latest release of DDA-BERT [https://guomics.com/software/DDA-BERT](https://guomics.com/software/DDA-BERT/downloads.html).

 #### Step2: Run
 Unzip the downloaded archive and execute the following command in a terminal: